|Memorial Day Buttress

 I don't know if it has been repeated so the details seem vague now.
 But it is easy to find.

-After gaining the base of the Buttress, trend west and up around the corner.
+After gaining the base of the Buttress, trend east and up around the corner.
 This climbs the multiple massive roofs up the impressive East Face.

 Pitch #1: Ascend a right facing dihedral with a good steep crack to a sloping belay stance.
 5.8

 Pitch #2: The dihedral turns into some thin nailing through a roof and traverses out right to a two bolt belay under a series of roofs.
 (Dave always thought this would go free someday, probably by him!...we were shivering at this point.)
 A1-A2.